psychemedia/island-storynotes/godshill.md

 > "'Tis Isle of Wight calves that you be.
 > Are your heads then so thick that you can't understand
 > When from Heaven you're graciously sent a command —
-> It 's a miracle, easy to see."
+> It's a miracle, easy to see."
 >
 > 'You scorned the advice of a credited saint'
 > — Here his stature a full cubit rose —